 View this post on Instagram

 This fine dining location will sweep you off your feet and knock you into a butter-induced coma.
+It’s a fine dining institution across the globe, and the fancy iteration in DIFC is no exception.
 Located in the chic as-ever DIFC, diners can expect fresh oysters, foie gras ravioli, fresh red tuna, wild sea bream carpaccios and of course, cheese.

 L’Atelier de Jöel Robuchon, DIFC, Dubai, 11.30am to 3.30pm and 6.30pm to 12am.
 Tel: (0)4 297 7729, atelier-robuchon.ae

 Get your French cuisine fix at any time of the day at La Farine as this cute little cafe is open 24 hours a day, 7 days a week (yes, really).
 They claim to serve ‘the best baguettes in Dubai’ along with a selection of pastries and bespoke cakes for special occasions.